 - You want an organic product.
 This means you won’t have to worry about exposing your dog to pesticides, fungicides, or solvents.

 - You should receive a certificate of analysis (COA) that provides the results of independent testing of the company’s products.
-You’re looking for the product to contain less than 0.3% THC, and you also want to see how much CBD the product contains.
+You’re looking for a product to contain less than 0.3% THC, and you also want to see how much CBD the product contains.

 - CBD oil is the best form to administer because you can titrate the dose based on your dog’s response.
 Treats and chews are available, but it’s a lot harder to adjust them.